Genusbiz/docs/developers/how-to/exchange-data-with-other-applications/export-and-import-data.md

+---
+title: Export and import data in Genus Apps
+description: Export and import data used to exchange data in different formats between applications or to users for manual processes.
+author: jtroset
+---
 # Export and import data

 Export and import of data can be used to exchange data between applications, or between an application and a manual process.
 In most cases it is possible to use [copy and paste](copy-and-paste-data.md "Copy and Paste Data") functionality as an alternative to export and import for manual processes, and the choice it is usually only a matter of preferences and requirements.
 The basic steps are similar for export/import and copy/paste, the main difference being that while export and import access the file system to exchange files, copy and paste access the system clipboard to exchange files and other data.